Digital Speech and Debate e Championship

 Speed

 Spreading is fine, please be sure to slow down on the tagline and when quoting evidence so I can properly flow the arguments in the round.
-I also recommended that debaters share the files before each speech just in case I miss anything on flows during the speeches.
-I also do not recommended fully spreading in the rebuttal rounds.
+I also recommend that debaters share the files before each speech just in case I miss anything on flows during the speeches.
+I also do not recommend fully spreading in the rebuttal rounds.
+At the end of the day, just try to be as clear as you are able to.

 Adjudicating rounds